IBM/kube101/workshop/Lab3/README.md

 The above configuration file creates a deployment object named `guestbook` with a pod containing a single container running the image `ibmcom/guestbook:v1`.
-The configuration also specifies a replica number that is set to `3`, so Kubernetes will run three active pods at all times.
+The configuration also specifies a number of replicas that is set to `3`, so Kubernetes will run three active pods at all times.